THE MIYOTA 9 SERIES

 The second factor is feedback we had received from those wanting a sleeker look and more ease in wearing.
 But such requirements do come at a higher cost.
 The Miyota 9 is considerably more expensive to manufacture than the Seiko NH series (and its predecessor, the Miyota 8 series), because of its thinness and higher beat rate (28800 bph vs. 21600 bph), which gives the seconds hand a smoother sweep, and helps with timekeeping accuracy.

 The most common variant, a three-handed automatic with a date complication.

 The no-date variant of the 9015, it can also be used as an open-heart movement.
 Because of its high hands clearance, we use it on no-date models with thick applications of lume on their dials.

 The same movement as the 9015, but with lower hands clearance to maximize its thinness spec.

 No-date variant of the 9019.

 It compares well with its Swiss counterparts, the ETA 2824/SW200.
 A newer design (2009 vs. 1982), the Miyota 9 is both thinner (3.9mm vs. 4.6mm), and more reliable, with significantly lower failure rates.
-We would be willing to wager that if the 90S5 had a “Swiss” badge, all else being equal, it would easily cost twice as much.
+We would be willing to wager that if the 90S5 had a “Swiss” badge, all else being equal, it would easily cost twice or three times as much.